 Parameter Name Description Accepted Value(s) DatasheetID Specifies the datasheet that you want to use for entering task data.
 The datasheet ID of the desired datasheet.
 EquipmentEntityKey Specifies the Equipment or Functional Location record to which the Task record should be linked.
 The Entity Key of the Equipment or Functional Location record.
 FieldIDs Specifies the fields that you want to populate automatically with customer-defined values.
 The desired values.
 NewTask Specifies whether you are creating a new Task record or editing an existing Task record.
-True (for a new Task record) False (for an existing Task record) TaskFamilyKey Specifies the family to which the Task record will belong.
-The Family Key of the desired family.
+True (for a record) False (for a record) TaskFamilyKey Specifies the family to which the Task record will belong.
+The Family Key of t desired family.